NHS digitisation/electronic prescription services

 ‘Branded generic’ drugs are generic medicines which bear a brand name.
 Branded versions of metformin MR (the generic), for example, are Bolamyn, Diagemet, Glucient, Metabet and Sukkarto.

 Some primary care organisations operate prescribing incentive schemes which favour the prescribing of branded generics by GPs where these drugs have a list price below the Drug Tariff reimbursement price for the generic.
-These schemes may be short-term in nature.
+These schemes may be short-term in nature and overall, represents a ‘false economy’ for the NHS.

 The DDA does not support branded generic prescribing for the following reasons: